-The 4-passenger cabin of the 4 Series coupe and convertible is comfortable for those in front, but just adequate for rear passengers.
-BMW has long shaped its cabins around the driver, and that focus remains here.
-Controls are within easy reach, and the iDrive control system is getting simpler.
-If your front-seat passenger plans to apply makeup, she should bring her own mirror – those in BMWs are surprisingly small.
+The 4-passenger cabin of the 4 Series coupe and convertible is comfortable for those in front, merely adequate for those in back.
+BMW has long shaped its cabins around the driver, and that remains true here.
+Controls are within easy reach, and the iDrive dial control system is simpler than past iterations.
 Though the Gran Coupe's exterior footprint is the same as 2-door models, this 4-door has better rear-passenger access and over 45 cubic feet of cargo space with rear seats folded.
+It has a 3-person rear seat, but the humped center position isn't very comfortable.

-BMW didn't reinvent the wheel for the 4 Series' external design vs. the previous 3 Series coupe, but that's hardly an insult.
 Compared to its sedan sibling, the coupe and convertible are slightly larger and lower, with headlights that flow into the "twin-kidney" grille.
-The new 4 Series Gran Coupe takes its cues from the larger 6 Series Gran Coupe, adding two rear doors while retaining a swooping roof.
+With its additional two rear doors and sweptback roof, the 4 Series Gran Coupe looks like a smaller version of the svelte 6 Series Gran Coupe.
 Instead of a trunk door, it has a power tailgate that opens high for easy loading.
+The 4 Series convertible has a hardtop that offers better insulation and security than a fabric top.
 M4 performance models look meaner with larger front air intakes, power-dome hood and quad exhaust outlets.

-2015 BMW 428i coupe and Gran Coupe models start in the low-$40,000 range, while convertibles begin around $50,000.
-Be aware these figures can quickly escalate with a few options (most paint colors, for example, add an extra $550).
-The new 2015 M4 Coupe opens around $65,000, while an M4 hardtop convertible is over $73,000.
+2016 BMW 428i coupe and Gran Coupe models carry Manufacturer’s Suggested Retail Prices (MSRP) just under $43,000, while convertibles begin just under $51,000.
+These figures can quickly escalate with options (most paint colors, for example, add $550 alone).
+The track-ready M4 Coupe starts at over $66,000, while an M4 hardtop convertible starts over $75,000.
 Load up these M editions, and you could be looking at $80,000-plus.
-The 2015 BMW 4 Series starts slightly higher than the Audi A5 and Mercedes-Benz C250 coupes, but its base engine has more horsepower.
-The Infiniti Q60 (formerly G37) coupe, meanwhile, has nearly the same base price as a 4 Series and comes with a 330-horsepower V6.
+The 2016 BMW 4 Series starts slightly higher than the Audi A5, but its base engine has more horsepower.
+The 4 Series starts several thousand above the Cadillac ATS Coupe, which also offers more standard horsepower, as well as the Lexus RC coupe.
 Before buying, check the KBB.com Fair Purchase Price to see what others in your area are paying for their 4 Series.
-In the long-run, the 4 Series' resale value is expected to be average, lagging that of its Audi and Infiniti competitors.
+In the long run, the 4 Series' resale value is expected to be average, lagging that of the Lexus RC.

-Step into a "base" 2015 428i and you'll get an excellent-driving vehicle with power front seats, your choice of an 8-speed automatic or 6-speed manual transmission (coupe models only), xenon adaptive headlights, a moonroof, dynamic cruise control, and automatic climate control.
-Standard audio is a 9-speaker system with HD Radio and a USB audio input.
-Higher-end 435i models feature a more powerful 6-cylinder engine and 18-inch wheels.
-In addition to a more powerful engine, the new BMW M4 coupe and convertible come with performance-oriented brakes and differential.
-The Gran Coupe adds a handy power-operated tailgate.
+Even if you spend the least on a base BMW 428i, you'll get an excellent-driving vehicle with power front seats, 8-speed automatic (a 6-speed manual transmission is a no-cost option on the coupe), xenon adaptive headlights, a moonroof, dynamic cruise control, and automatic climate control.
+Infotainment includes a 9-speaker AM/FM/CD/HD Radio system with USB audio input, Bluetooth streaming and 6.5-inch display (unfortunately, a rearview camera still costs extra).
+Higher-end 435i models include a more powerful 6-cylinder engine and 18-inch wheels.
+The 2016 M4 features performance-oriented brakes and differential, while the Gran Coupe adds a handy power tailgate.

-From blind-spot monitoring to a 16-speaker/600-watt harman/kardon sound system, there are myriad ways to upgrade your 2015 4 Series.
-Among the more prominent offerings are the Premium Package that features hands-free trunk opening (you use a foot gesture) and replaces the faux leather upholstery with the real thing, and the Technology Package with navigation and dedicated apps.
-Three 4 Series "lines" – Luxury, Sport and M Sport – add their own interior/exterior aesthetics and comfort and performance upgrades.
-M4 models can further their performance potential with carbon-ceramic brakes and driver-selectable Adaptive M Suspension.
+From blind-spot monitoring to a 16-speaker/600-watt harman/kardon sound system, there are myriad ways to upgrade the 2016 4 Series.
+Most major offerings are bundled into packages.
+Prominent ones include the Premium Package that features hands-free trunk opening (you use a foot gesture) and replaces the SensaTec faux leather upholstery with the real thing, and the Technology Package that includes navigation and dedicated apps.
+A Driver Assistance package adds the blind-spot monitoring and Active Driving Assistant with lane-departure warning, collision-mitigation automatic braking and pedestrian detection.
+M4 models can bolster their performance potential with carbon-ceramic brakes and driver-selectable Adaptive M Suspension.

 2.0-LITER TURBOCHARGED 4-CYLINDER ENGINE